How to name your data room files so visitors don't lose their minds

 • Uploading draft documents instead of final versions - always audit before sharing access

-• Including personal or sensitive data that shouldn't be in the room yet (employee salaries, personal guarantees) - use permissions to stage what investors see
+• Including personal or sensitive data that shouldn't be in the room yet (employee salaries, personal guarantees) - use permissions to stage what visitors see

 • Mixing languages in file names if your team is international - pick one language for naming, usually English